You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 39. COMM_V 336 (3) Introduction to Digital Business

 Business fundamentals in the digital economy: leveraging digitization and automation; data and analytics; platforms; crowdsourcing; understanding the impact of digital technologies on firms, markets, economies as well as individuals and society.
-Prerequisite: COMM 205.
+Prerequisite: COMM_V 205.
 This course is not eligible for Credit/D/Fail grading.

 40. COMM_V 337 (3) Business Programming and Analytics